opensearch-project/documentation-website/_benchmark/configuring-benchmark.md

 OpenSearch automatically downloads all the necessary proxy data for you, including:

-- OpenSearch distributions when you specify `--distribution-version=<OPENSEARCH-VERSION>`.
+- OpenSearch distributions, when you specify `--distribution-version=<OPENSEARCH-VERSION>`.
-- OpenSearch source code when you specify a Git revision number, for example `--revision=1e04b2w`.
+- OpenSearch source code, when you specify a Git revision number, for example, `--revision=1e04b2w`.
 - Any metadata tracked from the [OpenSearch GitHub repository](https://github.com/opensearch-project/OpenSearch).

 As of OpenSearch Benchmark 0.5.0, only `http_proxy` is supported.
 {: .warning}

-You can use an `http_proxy` to connect OpenSearch Benchmark to a specific proxy and connect the proxy to a Benchmark workload.
+You can use an `http_proxy` to connect OpenSearch Benchmark to a specific proxy and connect the proxy to a benchmark workload.
 To add the proxy:

 1. Add your proxy URL to your shell profile: